NathanHerr/BSc-Mechatronic-Engineering-Undergrad-Thesis/README.md

 - Sequence Data contains the raw sEMG data taken on day 2.
 Each reading conatins 5 channels, where each channel contains a random sequence of gestures.

 - MATLAB Code conatins all the MATLAB code used throughout the thesis, not all needed, read explanantion in file.

+- Data and feature matrices used contains the processed data from the above mentioned raw sEMG data, as well as the features extracted

+- Excel conatined the excel spread sheets which conatins useful information on results